codingColinMcM/reactPortfolio/README.md

 # Software-Development-Portfolio-React

-I updated a bunch of
+I updated a bunch of descriptions

 ## Description
 ### Problem: